michaelDadurian/utf_converter/README.md

   Converts UTF-16 encoded text from UTF-16LE to UTF-16BE and vice-versa as well as UTF-8 encoded text to UTF-16LE or UTF-16BE.

   Portability:

-  The program runs on Ubuntu as well as Sparky, a Unix based system provided by Stony Brook University that runs SunOS sparc.
+  -The program runs on Ubuntu as well as Sparky, a Unix based system provided by Stony Brook University that runs SunOS sparc.
 Sparky is a    big endian system while the Linux VM used to develop the software is a little endian system.

   Output Redirection via positional argument:

    Converted text is outputed to another file, not just stdout.